Crux Installation Instructions

 • Unpack and install the files

-The file you downloaded should be named something like crux-x.xx.Darwin.x86_64.zip where x.xx is replaced with the most current release version.
-Move this file to a convenient location and unpack the file with this command.
+The file you downloaded should be named crux-x.xx.Darwin.x86_64.zip, or crux-x.xx.Darwin.arm64.zip, where x.xx is replaced with the most current release version.
+Move this file to a convenient location and unpack the file using the unzip command.
+For example,

 unzip crux-x.xx.Darwin.x86_64.zip